 How and why is MSG put in our food?

-You are probably asking yourself how it is possible that such a product could be legal, if it is so harmful to humans.
+You are probably asking yourself how it is possible that such a product could be legal if it is so harmful to humans.
 The clue as to whether is harmful lies within the many different names it is given.
 Why would it need to be given so many if it is a harmless product?
 Simply because it is easier to fool people; those that are looking may not be aware of the different chemical names it has been attributed with, so think that they’ve bought a product that doesn’t have it when this is not the case.
-The most commonly use name for it is monosodium glutamate but there are a wide range of others.
-The below are forms or derivatives of MSG that you can find listed on ingredient labels:
+The most commonly used name for it is monosodium glutamate but there is a wide range of others.
+Below are forms or derivatives of MSG that you can find listed on ingredient labels:

 MSG is famous for its presence in Chinese food, but that doesn’t mean that if you don’t eat Chinese takeaways you’re avoiding it.
 There are actually thousands of foods containing it, many of which are common household food items taken from supermarket shelves.
 This is especially true of processed, pre-packaged convenient foods and dishes served up in restaurants.